TundraMods/TundraExploration/README & LICENSE.txt

 The art assets in this pack (all .dds, .png and .mu files) are distributed under an All Rights Reserved license.
 You may not redistribute or re-use these assets without express permission from the author.
 All bundled mods are distributed under their own licenses.
 This mod can only be downloaded at SpaceDock.info.
 If you notice any other downloadlink on any other website than SpaceDock, please let me know on the KSP forums.
-Updated on October 31, 2020
+Updated on April 8th, 2021

 Version 4.0.0:
-- Added white Octopus variant on Ghidorah 9
+- Added white Octopus variant on Ghidorah 9/Heavy
 - Added Rideshare adapter variants
 - Added Waterfall to Haddock RCS puck
 - Revamped all Mothra One parts